 Star Crossed takes about two hours to play.
 You’ll need the rules, the cards, some character sheets and a couple pencils.
 And a tower of bricks, of course.

-- Heart Points Pod – Zack and Diana play a simple asteroid miner and her spaceship’s–you guessed it–artificially intelligent operating system.
+Heart Points Pod – Zack and Diana play a simple asteroid miner and her spaceship’s= artificially intelligent operating system.

-- Party of One – Host Jeff and the designer herself play a “match” made in heaven: two pro wrestlers with a powerful rivalry that leaves much unspoken.
+Party of One – Host Jeff Stormer and designer Alex Roberts play a “match” made in heaven: two pro wrestlers with a powerful rivalry that leaves much unspoken.

 Star Crossed was inspired by Epidiah Ravachol’s Dread, as well as Emily Care Boss’s Breaking the Ice, Avery Alder’s A Place to Fuck Each Other, ph lee’s Hot Guys Making Out, and of course Leslie Scott’s Jenga.
 If Star Crossed inspires you to make your own game, or to modify its rules into something new, please let us know!